beheh/flaps/README.md

 ### Doctrine cache

-You can use any of the [Doctrine caching implementations](http://doctrine-common.readthedocs.org/en/latest/reference/caching.html) by using the `DoctrineCacheAdapter`:
+You can use any of the [Doctrine cache implementations](http://doctrine-common.readthedocs.org/en/latest/reference/caching.html) by using the _DoctrineCacheAdapter_:

 ```php
 use Doctrine\Common\Cache\ApcCache;